myz21/micrograd/README.md

 - This notebook is intended for learning and may differ in small implementation details from karpathy/micrograd.
 It follows the same core ideas (scalar Value, reverse-mode autodiff, simple NN example).
 - One implementation detail to be aware of: most ops use incremental gradient accumulation (+=) in their _backward closures.
 The tanh implementation in the notebook assigns to self.grad rather than uses +=; if you reuse nodes feeding into tanh multiple times, you may want to change that to use += for correct accumulation semantics.

-## License

-This project is provided for educational purposes.
-Check karpathy/micrograd for its licensing if you plan to reuse code.

-## Contributing

-Feel free to open issues or PRs on the GitHub repository: https://github.com/myz21/micrograd

---
-Updated README by @myz21 (via Copilot assistant)